If you live in an urban area in the US, you should be lucky enough to have access to a clean drinking water supply.

 Does Boiling Water Purify It?

 Pure water is 100% H2O – it should contain nothing apart from water molecules.
 For this reason, you can’t purify tap water through boiling alone.
-When you boil water, it kills pathogens, but it doesn’t remove chlorine, lead, and other harmful substances that are commonly found in tap water.
+When you boil water, it kills pathogens, but it doesn’t remove fluoride, lead, and other harmful substances that are commonly found in tap water.
 Boiling water alone won’t bring it up to bottled water standard, especially if your water is cloudy to begin with.

 Does Boiling Water Make it Safe to Drink?